 Dr. Rob Williams, a seasoned aerospace professional, retired from the Air Force and established Discovery Lab Global (DLG) as a non-profit startup in January 2016.
 DLG builds on the successes and lessons learned from an Air Force program, which Dr. Williams founded and ran for over 10 years prior to his retirement in December 2015.

-For the (grand)parents who are curious about the credibility of the experience being offered to their (grand)son or (grand)daughter: the DLG director is a (1) former graduate engineering professor, (2) technical advisor for an Air Force advanced research branch, (3) former DARPA program manager, (4) special projects engineer in the Washington DC area, and (5) past recipient of the National Engineer of the Year honors.
+For the (grand)parents who are curious about the credibility of the experience being offered to their (grand)son or (grand)daughter: the DLG director is a (1) retired Air Force engineering officer, former engineering professor, (2) technical advisor for an Air Force advanced research branch, (3) DARPA program manager, (4) special projects engineer for a Washington DC agency, and (5) past recipient of the National Engineer of the Year honors.

 The goal of DLG is to help accelerate the technical and professional development of the students participating in this opportunity.
 It is designed to give students who successfully complete the program up to 2-3 years head start on their peers in developing a compelling resume as well help them fine tune their career goals.

 DLG provides a unique and enriching experience for extremely motivated & professionally mature high school, or undergraduate student who has an interest in learning more about today’s high-demand technologies.
 Our program provides a unique opportunity where students will excel and learn in an interactive, team-based environment.
 Throughout the process, they be challenged and held accountable, which will aid in their ultimate success.
 Benefits to completing this program include:

 have research opportunities and hands-on experience earlier in their academic career